alonzorworks/cta_api_app/README.md

 GMaps Direction Documentation
 https://developers.google.com/maps/documentation/directions/get-directions#alternatives

+### For the home.py and home_local.py you should only need a Google API key and the free Google Alert API key.
+Exploration in other parts of the app will require all of the keys listed above. 🚨🚨

 GMap Developers explain how to get a paid google maps api key.
 The first link will walk you through the process.